Greeff/automation_template/README.md

 GUI = Run this script: <Script name> <Add LINK to script readme>
 API = Run this script: <Script name> <Add LINK to script readme>
 Both = Run this script: <Script name> <Add LINK to script readme>

+# Credits

+Romeo Ledesma - strong use of Method missing, provided inspiration for clean implementation of one-liner steps
+Dono Greeff - Idea of having a template that can be called with a simple command to then build out a best practice framework.